drupal-graphql/graphql/doc/starting/README.md

 ## Dependencies

-By installing the module with composer you will install also the necessary libraries [webonyx/graphql-php library](https://github.com/webonyx/graphql-php) and also the [Typed Data module](https://www.drupal.org/project/typed_data).
+By installing the module with composer you will install also the necessary libraries [webonyx/graphql-php library](https://github.com/webonyx/graphql-php) and the [Typed Data module](https://www.drupal.org/project/typed_data).

 ## Permissions